stfc/PSyclone/doc/user_guide/profiling.rst

     from ``https://bitbucket.org/apeg/dl_timer``.
 This library has
     various compile-time options and may be built with MPI or OpenMP support.
-Additional link options might therefore be required (e.g. enabling openmp, or linking with MPI).
+Additional link options might therefore be required (e.g. enabling OpenMP, or linking with MPI).

 ``lib/profiling/drhook``
     This wrapper uses the DrHook library.
 You need to contact